 The Black Collective

 TBC Town Halls – an opportunity for students to be informed of what the TBC is planning for the upcoming months.
 Also, an opportunity for students to express concerns or ideas that they would like to see happen in relation to students who identify as Black or part of the African Diaspora here on the UNCG campus.

-Spartans in Dialogue will take place from October 20 through November 21, 2025.
+Spartans in Dialogue usually takes place in the fall and spring.
 The Black Collective will be hosting an exclusive session on topics relating to the Black community.
 Interested in participating? email Tobias @ tspostell@uncg.edu.

+The Black Collective